 In honour of World Pasta Day, I’m combining two of my favourite things: autumn flavours and loads of noodles.

 Early fall marks the season of the beautiful lemon-hued spaghetti squash.
-But the past weekend in Toronto it was glorious patio weather again, making my sunny kitchen feel like an oven.
+But in Toronto this past weekend it was glorious patio weather again, making my sunny kitchen feel like an oven.
 Instead of squash soup, I made a hearty squash sauce for my rigatoni.

 The ingredients and process are basically the same as for making soup, except that less coconut milk is needed.
 This isn’t a sauce for when you’re feeling lazy, so reserve a couple of hours.
-But the result—chunky, coconutty, comforting and looking a bit like mac n cheese—is well worth the effort.
+But the result — chunky, coconutty, comforting and resembling mac n cheese — is well worth the effort.

 You can cook spaghetti squash in the oven or boil it on the stovetop, both of which take up to 45 minutes (depending on the size of the squash).
-I boiled mine this time and used the same soup pot and water to cook the pasta.
+Here, I boiled the spaghetti squash and used the same soup pot and water to cook the pasta.

 Prep time: 15 minutes

 Cook time: 90 minutes